XsongyangX/uml-fragment-labeling/README.md

 # Django project of the labeling process of UML fragments
 A UML fragment is a portion of a UML class diagram.
 The label is a English text description.
+The app is hosted on [Heroku](https://umllabels.herokuapp.com/)!

 ## Getting Started
 This will run the website on your own computer.